 - Make temporary bean bags with zip snack bags filled with beans, rice, or unpopped corn kernels.
 (Be sure you’re using bags with a good seal!).
 Kids will love to measure in the beans/filler.
 Or might want to mix them for a fun multi-colored effect!

 Need I say – always supervise children when doing crafts.
-COVER your table/floor appropriately.
+COVER your table/floor appropriately (you could make this easy 1-hour Cornered Tablecloth!)
 And be near a sink.

-What are some fun and easy arts and crafts activities you’ve done with VERY YOUNG toddlers?
+What are some fun and easy toddler arts and crafts activities you’ve done with your toddlers?
 (Pre-scissors phase).